-Our Board has determined that, as of the date of this proxy statement, four of our six current directors, Messrs.
-Booker, Jacobi, Palm and Smith, comprising the majority of our Board, meet the independence standards under the Nasdaq listing rules.
+The Board has determined that, as of the date of this proxy statement, four of our five current directors, Messrs.
+Booker, Jacobi, Palm and Smith, comprising the majority of the Board, meet the independence standards under the Nasdaq listing rules.